TonySac/Ender3NG-Build/software_install-CANBUS.md

 If the board has not yet been wired to a 24v power source, it can temporary be powered via USB by placing a jumper across the VUSB pins as shown below.

 {: .warn }
-:warning: Do not jump these pins if they board has a 24v power supply attached as it can result in damage to the components.
+:warning: Do not jump these pins if the board has a 24v power supply attached as it can result in damage to the components.

 <img src="/assets/ebb36_vusb.png" width="500"/>